Ashanti K. Sims

 Director of Programs

-Ashanti Sims is West Point School of Music’s Director of Music Education and Clarinet Instructor.
-She began her musical studies at the age of 13 under the tutelage of her mentor Julian J. Champion, Executive Director of West Point School of Music.
+Ashanti Sims serves as the Director of Programs at the West Point School of Music and is also a Clarinet Instructor.
+She began her musical studies at the age of 13 under the mentorship of Julian J. Champion, Executive Director of West Point School of Music.

-Upon entering high school, she auditioned and was accepted to the Chicago High School for the Arts where she continued to excel in her musical studies, receiving superior and excellent ratings at regional and state contests.
-During this period, she studied Clarinet with Dr. Rose Sperrazza, Professor of Clarinet at Northeastern Illinois University and leader of the Chicago Clarinet Ensemble.
-She also sat under the tutelage of Mr. Cory Tiffin, principal of the Las Vegas Philharmonic with whom she further developed her skill and craft as a clarinetist.
-During her college years, she studied privately with Mr. Gene Collerd, principal of the Elgin Symphony Orchestra.
+Upon entering high school, Ashanti auditioned for and was accepted into the Chicago High School for the Arts, where she continued to excel in her musical studies, earning superior and excellent ratings at regional and state competitions.
+During this time, she studied clarinet with Dr. Rose Sperrazza, Professor of Clarinet at Northeastern Illinois University and director of the Chicago Clarinet Ensemble.
+She also studied under Mr. Cory Tiffin, principal clarinetist of the Las Vegas Philharmonic, further refining her musicianship and technical skill.
+During her college years, she continued her private studies with Mr. Gene Collerd, principal clarinetist of the Elgin Symphony Orchestra.

 Beaushay L. Norton